-We will use the email address provided to send you updates and new posts and occasionally send you additional messages or information relating to the meditation system, Buddhism, the meditation group and/or the foundation.
+We will use the email address provided to send you a monthly update on new posts and occasionally to send you a additional messages or information relating to the meditation system, Buddhism, the meditation group and/or the foundation.

 In the case of direct donations by bank transfer, we can see the standard details on our statements, which generally apply to bank transfers.
 For donations via Credit Card we use Mollie, see also their privacy statement.

 For credit card payments the privacy statement of the credit card company applies, when paying with Paypal the privacy statement of Paypal applies.